canonical/microk8s/README.md

 ## Building from source

-To build the snap you need a [working LXD](https://linuxcontainers.org/lxd/getting-started-cli/#snap-package-archlinux-debian-fedora-opensuse-and-ubuntu).
+To build the snap you need a [working LXD](https://linuxcontainers.org/lxd/getting-started-cli/#snap-package-archlinux-debian-fedora-opensuse-and-ubuntu) installation.
 To install LXD on Ubuntu first remove any old packages:
 ```
 sudo apt-get purge lxc*
 sudo apt-get purge lxd*